web-extend/web-extend/docs/guide/migration/vitesse-webext.md

 # vitesse-webext

 [Vitesse-webext](https://github.com/antfu-collective/vitesse-webext) is an awesome WebExtension starter template.
-We adapted it to WebExtend.
+We adapted it to Bext.
 You can use it to create a new project.

 ```shell
 npx bext@latest init --template with-vitesse-webext